akaugun/comfyui-lora-hook-trigger/README.md

 - Provides a trigger selection combo box in the UI
 - Outputs both the generated Hook and the selected trigger text

-This node is designed to make using LoRA-specific trigger text easier and fully automated.
+This node makes using LoRA-specific trigger text easier and fully automated.

 ---